Forge a career driven by innovation, resilience, and strategic insight.

 Graduate Certificate in Technical Entrepreneurship

-Description: A 12-credit certificate program that cultivates entrepreneurial thinking in technical professionals, enabling them to drive innovation and product development leadership within organizations of any size.
+Description: A 12-credit certificate program that cultivates entrepreneurial thinking in technical professionals, enabling you to drive innovation and product development leadership within organizations of any size.

 When: Fall Semester, Spring Semester, Summer